Should I Give my Dog Medication to Modify their Behavior?

 Is it a natural behavior or is pharmaceutical intervention needed?

-Most commonly I see dogs put on medication when the actual issue is that their natural drives are never allowed to be expressed.
-I would argue it is more ethical to play biologically appropriate games with their dog to meet their natural needs instead of putting them on medication.
+Most commonly, I see dogs put on medication when their actual issue is that their natural drives are not allowed to be expressed.
+I would argue it is more ethical to play biologically appropriate games with your dog to meet their natural needs instead of putting them on medication.

 This is inherently a diagnostic issue where a vet or inexperienced trainer recommends medication without understanding how a lack of biological fulfillment impacts behavior and brain chemistry.